biswajeet0192/locallm/frontend/README.md

 ---

-## 📜 License

-MIT License – free to use, modify, and distribute.

----

 ## 🤝 Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to discuss your ideas.